godhahn/pollutant-project/README.md

 # Engineering Air Quality Analysis

 ## Project Overview
 This data visualization project investigates air quality measurements across three distinct environments at NUS Engineering.
 The study compares pollutant levels and temperature readings from **indoor, hybrid, and outdoor** settings to understand spatial variations in air quality.
-Built using **R** and the **tidyverse** package.
+Built using **R** and the **Tidyverse** package.

 ### Course: ESE3201 Air Quality in Changing Environments